 Must-Book Places in London (Advance Reservations Recommended)

 1. London Eye: Popular attraction; book ahead to secure your preferred time slot.
+(Personally, I would take advantage of the free views that London has to offer rather than ride the London Eye.)

 2. Buckingham Palace Tours: Available only during summer; tickets often sell out quickly.